maxtaco/maxtaco.github.com/_posts/2014-09-17-reflections-on-iced-coffee-script.md

 It's not crucial to understand the finer points of `await` and `defer` here, but the salient aspects are that the function `get2` will block until `request` returns, at which point `err, res, body` will get the three values that `request` called back with.
-Then, control continues as `unless err?`.
+Then, control continues at `unless err?`.

 Already, this code is much cleaner.
 There's only one call to `cb`; the code doesn't veer off the page the right; adding conditionals and iteration would be straightforward.